Keyboard shortcuts

 The challenge $r_i$ must depend on:

-The Sponge Model.
-Think of the transcript as a cryptographic sponge.
+Modern implementations prevent these errors using the sponge model for transcript construction.
 Every time the prover speaks, they “absorb” their message into the sponge state.
-Every time they need a challenge, they “squeeze” the sponge to extract random bits.
-This ensures that each challenge depends on the entire history of the conversation, not just the most recent message.
-The sponge metaphor makes the security property concrete: you cannot get fresh randomness out without first putting your commitment in, and once something is absorbed, it permanently affects all future outputs.
+Every time they need a challenge, they “squeeze” to extract random bits.
+This ensures each challenge depends on the entire history, not just the most recent message.
+You cannot get fresh randomness out without first putting your commitment in, and once something is absorbed, it permanently affects all future outputs.

 The Random Oracle Caveat